A baby not blinking may signal neurological issues, eye problems, or developmental delays that require prompt medical evaluation.

 Neurological Disorders Affecting Blinking

-Blinking is controlled by cranial nerves—specifically the facial nerve (cranial nerve VII) that controls eyelid muscles.
+Blinking is controlled by cranial nerves—especially the facial nerve (cranial nerve VII), which helps close the eyelids, along with brainstem pathways involved in the blink reflex.
 Any damage or dysfunction here can impair blinking.

-• Facial nerve palsy: Conditions like Bell’s palsy or birth trauma can cause weakness or paralysis of eyelid muscles.
+- Facial nerve palsy: Birth trauma or other nerve problems can cause weakness or paralysis of eyelid muscles.

-• Brainstem abnormalities: Since blinking involves brainstem circuits, congenital malformations or injuries here may reduce blink reflex.
+- Brainstem abnormalities: Because blinking involves brainstem circuits, congenital malformations or injuries here may reduce the blink reflex.

 Ocular Surface Problems and Eye Conditions